Analysis of the multi-dimensional semi-discrete Active Flux method using the Fourier transform: Using the discrete Fourier transform for the analysis of stationarity preservation

 i.e. in an 8-dimensional space (observe the absence of $x^2y^2$).
 Due to continuity, the 9 degrees of freedom accessible to a cell, which are used in writing the reconstruction polynomial, cannot all be chosen independently in every cell.
 It is better at this stage to switch to the discrete Fourier transform $\widehat{q_\text{recon}}$ of the reconstruction, introduced in Section \ref{sec:fourierrecon}.
 This allows to factor out continuity, and let appear the dependence of the reconstruction on only 4 degrees of freedom per variable that belong to a cell.
 These can indeed now be chosen freely in each cell.

 Seeking a divergence-free reconstruction in 2-d, one thus ends up with 8 equations for 8 free parameters.
 Without rank defect the only divergence-free reconstruction would be trivial, and not representative of the richness of divergence-free vector fields.
 The linear system turns out to be \emph{not} of full rank, however.
 This remained without a clear explanation in \cite{barsukow18activeflux}, and is elucidated below in Theorem \ref{thm:kernel2dacoustics}.
-It was found that as long as the 12 Fourier modes are parallel to (see equations (6.25) and (6.26) in \cite{barsukow18activeflux})
+It was found (see equations (6.25) and (6.26) in \cite{barsukow18activeflux}) that as long as the 12 Fourier modes are parallel to

-the divergence in each cell vanishes.
+{ } the divergence in each cell vanishes.
 Here, the variables are sorted as $(\hat q\avg, \hat q\eh , \hat q\ev,\hat q\node)$.
 One can easily see that this condition indeed can be rewritten as vanishing Finite Difference discretizations of the divergence.
 Writing $\hat q^X = (\hat u^X, \hat v^X, \hat p^X)$ with $X \in \{ \avgonly, \nodeonly, \ehonly, \evonly \}$ one finds e.g.

 These relations are Fourier transforms of

 having introduced the notation

 \begin{theorem} Consider the set $V$ of globally continuous vector fields $\vec v$, biparabolic in each cell: